Sienci-Labs/Resources/atc/atc-assembly/atc-dust-shoe.md

 ![](</_images/_atc/_atc_assembly/temp/Screenshot 2026-02-24 133822.png>)

-1. Insert **four (4) M5-16 mm screws**, one in each corner.
+1. Insert **four (4) M5 - 16 mm socket head screws**, one in each corner.
 Then fasten the upper dust shoe  and lower dust shoe to the bracket using an Allen key.

 ![](</_images/_atc/_atc_assembly/temp/Screenshot 2026-02-24 134742.png>)